Kui Lee: Career

 After his stint with the Coast Guard, Lee traveled to the US mainland and became a knife dancer in Los Angeles, New York City, and Puerto Rico.
 Lee learned by watching experienced Samoan dancers.
 Eventually, he appeared a number of times on The Ed Sullivan Show.
 While working at The Lexington Hotel in New York City, Lee met his wife, hula dancer and singer Rose Frances Naone "Nani" Leinani.
 Lee returned to Hawaii in 1961.
 His wife found a job performing at Honey's club with Don Ho.
 Though discouraged by her, Lee then taught himself to sing.
 He got a job performing at Nawiliwili Beach Park's Club Jetty in Kauai, and worked as a doorman at the Honey club in Kaneohe.
 Ho, the featured singer whose mother owned the club, began to perform Lee's original songs.
-He was met with success performing "Ain't No Big Thing Bruddah", "The Days of My Youth" and "I'll Remember You".
+He was met with success performing "Ain't No Big Thing", "The Days of My Youth" and "I'll Remember You".
 Lee convinced Ho to let him perform as a singer at the Honey club.
 He also appeared at Kalia Gardens and Kanaka Pete's in Lahaina during 1965.
 By October, Lee was performing at Waikiki's Queen's Surf club.
 Around that time, he composed "Lahainaluna" and "One Paddle, Two Paddle".
 Lee earned US$2,000 weekly for his club appearances.
 During an interview with Paradise of the Pacific, Honolulu radio D.J Hal Lewis said of Lee, "Kui is a gold mine for his song-writing alone.
 His music could be worth $10 to $15 million to him.
 This kid's ready right now."
 The same year, Lee signed a five-year recording contract with Music of Polynesia's subsidiary Palm Records.
 "I'll Remember You" was included on Ho's debut studio album, Don Ho Show, released on Reprise Records.
 Ho's success increased Lee's local popularity in Hawaii.
 Other artists soon recorded the song in Spanish, Italian, Japanese, and Tagalog.
 Tony Bennett, Andy Williams, Herb Alpert & The Tijuana Brass, and Vic Schoen covered it in English.